QCD Flux Tubes and Anomaly Inflow: Introduction

 The purpose of this paper is to provide a new description for the QCD flux tubes and to study how topological charge emerges via the anomaly inflow mechanism.
-Our formulation is based on using a new set of variables for the non-Abelian gauge theory (Cho-Faddeev-Niemi) \cite{Cho, Faddeev}, i.e. the usual gauge potential $A_{\mu}$ splits into two new gauge potentials $\tilde{A}_{\mu}$ and $B_{\mu}$, which are convenient and efficient in studying both confinement and chiral symmetry breaking.
-As it has been shown in Ref. \cite{Cho, Kondo}, the gauge potential $\tilde{A}_{\mu}$ alone is responsible for the Wilson loop and the Polykov loop at the operator level, while the potential $B_{\mu}$ may be integrated out in the presence of dynamical quarks to produce a nonlocal four-fermion Nambu-Jona-Lasinio (NJL) interaction, which can be used to study chiral symmetry breaking as an effective Lagrangian method \cite{Hatsuda}.
-This decomposition and the resultant physics are more complicated in our formulation, since it describes the gauge configuration of a flux tube with strong chromoelectric fields (plus chromomagnetic fields).
-In fact if the flux-tube field lines are strong enough the chiral symmetry can be restored \cite{Suganuma}.
-Therefore the quark condensates inside the flux tube vanishes, i.e. $\langle \bar{q}q \rangle = 0 $, while outside the flux tube the QCD vacuum has $\langle \bar{q}q \rangle \neq 0 $.
-Furthermore if this configuration carries a nonzero topological charge, it is possible for the quark condensates to form a vortex with a nonvanishing winding number, or even vortex lattice.
-We then can show that the chiral anomaly emerges in the bulk as a Chern-Simons effective action term.
-When chromomagnetic fields are included, this formulation can also be used to describe the chiral magnetic effect in QGP \cite{Fukushima08}.
+Our formulation is based on a new set of variables in non-Abelian gauge theories (Cho-Faddeev-Niemi) \cite{Cho, Faddeev, DuanGe}: The usual gauge potential $A_{\mu}$ splits into two new gauge potentials $\tilde{A}_{\mu}$ and $B_{\mu}$, which are quite convenient and efficient in studying both confinement and chiral symmetry breaking, since this decomposition reveals the Abelian sector of QCD and the associated topological defects in a gauge-independent way.
+As it has been shown in Refs. \cite{Cho:1999ar, Kondo:2008su}, the gauge potential $\tilde{A}_{\mu}$ alone is responsible for the Wilson loop and the Polykov loop at the operator level, while the potential $B_{\mu}$ can be integrated out in the presence of dynamical quarks to produce a nonlocal four-fermion Nambu-Jona-Lasinio (NJL) interaction, which can be used to study chiral symmetry breaking as an effective Lagrangian method \cite{Hatsuda}.
+This decomposition and the resultant physics become more complicated in our formulation, since the chromoelectric fields in the flux tube can cause a phase transition -- In fact if the flux-tube field lines are strong enough the chiral symmetry can be restored \cite{Suganuma}.
+Therefore the quark condensates inside the flux tube vanishes, i.e. $\langle \bar{q}q \rangle = 0 $, while outside the flux tube the QCD vacuum has non-vanishing $\langle \bar{q}q \rangle \neq 0 $.
+Furthermore if this configuration carries a topological charge, the quark condensates can form a vortex or even vortex lattice, similar to the Abrikosov lattice in type-II superconductors \cite{Abrikosov:1956sx}.
+Therefore a strong chromoelectric flux tube can induce vortices in the quark condensates.
+We then can show that the chiral anomaly naturally emerges in the bulk as a Chern-Simons effective action in the anomaly-inflow scenario.
+When chromomagnetic fields are included, this formulation can be used to describe the chiral magnetic effect in QGP \cite{Fukushima08, Kharzeev07}.
+While selecting relevant degrees of freedom to study the flux tubes and enjoying the simplicity of calculations due to its Abelian character, this formulation connects different phenomena, such as confinement, chiral symmetry breaking and quark creation, to the original gauge potential and the QCD Lagrangian.